 How long before I can bake with my new Starter?

 A reliable starter that consistently rises on a dependable schedule will take at least 7 days to accomplish.
 Even then, a new starter is still building its strong bonds and complex flavor.
 If well attended, it will only get better with time!
 That being said, as long as you are getting consistent results with your starter after 7 days, go ahead and use it in your baking!
 Don’t be surprised though, if it takes 2-3 weeks before you get to this point.
 I promise, your hard work will pay off!

 Find information HERE about my pre-recorded Sourdough class – it has a step by step video tutorial for making a starter and sourdough!

 I know this can seem overwhelming and like a major commitment.
-It only takes a few minutes.
+But it only takes a few minutes.
 Stick to the schedule and you’ll end up with an amazingly healthy starter that will yield the most delicious bread.
 Become great friends with your starter, treat it right and it will return the favor!